 Do you have too much humidity in your home, apartment or basement?

-You may be considering using a fan or a dehumidifier to solve this problem.
+You may be considering buying a fan or a dehumidifier to solve this problem.

-We’ll look at the advantages of a fan + heater vs. a dehumidifier for your entire home, in addition to discussing how a bathroom dehumidifier compares with an exhaust fan.
+We’ll look at the advantages of using a fan + heater vs. a dehumidifier to dry the air in your entire home and discuss how a bathroom dehumidifier compares with an exhaust fan.

-Though a fan can pull fresh air in from outside and push it into your home or basement, a dehumidifier operates by actively eliminating dampness and then accumulating it and draining the moisture away.
+Though a fan will pull fresh air in from outside and push it into your home or basement, a dehumidifier operates by actively eliminating dampness and then accumulating and draining the moisture away.

-In most cases, a dehumidifier is a more reliable, consistent way to remove excess humidity from your home, mostly because the air outside changes humidity level all the time.
+In most cases, using a dehumidifier is a more reliable way to remove excess humidity from your home.

 The primary difference between a dehumidifier and a fan is how they work.

-A fan circulates air into your basement, home or apartment.
+A fan circulates outside or inside air throughout a room in your basement, home or apartment.

-Usually, using a fan involves opening a window or door to allow outside air into your home.
+Usually, using a fan to dry inside air requires opening a window or door to blow inside humid air out and the pull drier outside air into your home.

 A fan is an inexpensive way to make sure that your home is well ventilated and to replace stale, humid air inside.

-Fans are less complex than dehumidifiers, too – and generally anybody with a bit of DIY skill understands how to install them.
+Fans are less complex than dehumidifiers, too – and generally anybody with a bit of DIY skill understands how to use and install one.

-In general, dehumidifiers don’t rely on outside air – they dehumidify the air in the room.
+In general, dehumidifiers also don’t rely on outside air – they dehumidify the air in the room without requiring you to open a window or door.

 Fan: Pros And Cons